 How the business model of these acquirers works

 Then the acquisition company takes on the acquired Amazon brand and make it its own by appending some changes.
-It puts each product through a compliance check, so it won’t get in trouble later.
+It puts each product through a compliance check, to avoid getting in trouble later.
 And most of the time, the products will be sold for lower prices than before.
 That’s possible, because these acquisition companies have the resources to buy in bulk and make better contracts with manufacturers.
 Some acquisition companies also changes the product’s appearance on Amazon, by shooting new product photos, rewriting the listing or even redesigning the packaging.

 How to get acquired by an aggregator

 Not every Amazon seller will be attractive enough for Amazon seller acquisition companies or FBA acquirers.
 You might get interesting to them when you generate between 1 and 5 million euros in annual revenue.
-Because on the one hand this means you have proved your market value, but on the other hand it often also means you’re so big your original team of sellers can’t hold the company together.
+Because on the one hand this means you have proven your market value, but on the other hand it often also means you’re so big your original team of sellers can not hold the company together.
 And that’s when a Amazon seller acquisition company wants to jump in.

 Most acquisitions take place with the original seller getting 3 to 4.5 times its annual net profits for the takeover.